-Prices for meat plates appear reasonable but that description will become irrelevant whilst pork stomach at £nine and confit duck leg at £nine.50 are blast-cooked or anyway overcooked to tightness and sturdiness that makes them extra or less inedible.
+Prices for meat plates appear reasonable, but that description will become irrelevant whilst pork stomach at £nine and confit duck leg at £9.50 are blast-cooked or, anyway, overcooked to tightness and sturdiness that makes them extra or less inedible.
 Smoked haddock Scotch egg served with tartar sauce has so much potato within the mix that it comes throughout more like fish pie.
-Someone inside the kitchen seems to have the task of sprinkling clumps of micro herbs on all of the assemblies as though on the way to by some means perk them up.
+Someone inside the kitchen seems to have the task of sprinkling clumps of micro herbs on all of the assemblies as though on the way to, by some means, perk them up.

 It is a disgrace that the cooking isn’t higher as the spirit is merry, the personnel is delightful, and 99p delivered to every invoice goes toward planting a fruit tree to “counterbalance the carbon footprint and meals waste in a meal and assist stop growing world poverty”.
 The following evening, after a performance of Arthur Miller’s All My Sons at The Old Vic, we pass the street to La Barca in Lower Marsh, an Italian restaurant buying and selling in view that 1976 with waiters who have seen all of it and may flame a steak Diane tableside, including extra luster to the black-and-white pix of stars of the stage that cover the partitions.
 It turned into Craig Brown, I suppose, who perspicaciously divided Italian eating places into Lionel Blairs or Tony Blairs.
 So here is without a doubt a Lionel — and all the extra pleasant for it.